-The score report of PSAT is elaborate and gives details of your weaknesses.
-This shall help you greatly in preparing for SAT and PSAT, in case you plan to retake PSAT.
-There is no need to despair and panic.
-PSAT acts as a litmus test of your skill level for SAT.
+The score report is elaborate and gives details of your weaknesses.
+This shall help you greatly in preparing for SAT.
+This examination acts as a litmus test of your skill level for SAT.
 Hence, you must learn from your mistakes and overcome your shortcomings.

 How do the scores vary on taking PSAT again?

-Studies show that those who take the PSAT as sophomores and then again as juniors increase their scores by 3-4 points in each section.
+Studies show that those who take this test as sophomores and then again as juniors increase their scores by 3-4 points in each section.
 There have been occurrences of students scoring lower as well.
 However, in general, those who scored low as sophomores had greater increase in their scores as juniors than those who scored high as sophomores.

 How to Maximize Your Score